When a natural disaster strikes, Regence makes sure you can get your medications

 - Make a list of prescription and over-the-counter medication and dosages you take regularly.
 Keep your list and phone numbers for your doctors and pharmacies in a waterproof bag or container.

 - Carry your member ID card at all times.
 Regence or our pharmacy benefits manager can help you get an emergency supply of any lost or damaged medication.
+You can also download the Regence app to access your member information from a mobile device, assuming service is available.

 - Reorder your medications as soon as you are able.
 Consider ordering a 90-day supply through home delivery or 90-day pharmacies, and don’t wait until you are out of medication to refill your prescription.